To perform additional operations when a particular kind of query is executed on your database, you can define database triggers.

 The following methods are available for defining synchronous triggers:

-These triggers provide queries that are executed before the original query is
+These triggers provide queries that are executed before the original query is executed,

-resources in the database.
-For example, if a query depends on a parent record
+database.
+For example, if a query depends on a parent record to get created first, you

-to get created first, you may create that parent record in a before*
+may create that parent record in a before*

 trigger.